Lawrence72/php-sphinx-admin/README.md

 # Installation

-To install, `composer require lawrence72/php-sphinx-admin`
+To install, `composer create-project lawrence72/php-sphinx-admin`

 # How to use PHP Sphinx Admin